ogagaoghene/oop-school_library_ruby/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# OOP school library: add basic UI
+# OOP school library: Refactor

 ## Description 🏗️
 Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
 The app that you will create will allow you to: